devteaminc/carousel/README.md

                           / /__| (_| | | | (_) | |_| \__ \  __/ |
                           \____/\__,_|_|  \___/ \__,_|___/\___|_|
 ```
-An image Carousel slider built using Prototype.js and CSS Animations.
+A responsive image carousel slider built using Prototype.js and CSS Animations.
 This plugin has a hard dependency on Prototype.js.
 Works best with images of equal width and height.
+You can configure the carousel to be displayed horizontally or vertically and there is also an autoplay option.

 Demo: http://devteaminc.github.io/carousel/